Skip to main content

 Support for business continuity efforts

 After a major weather event, a RMIS can support business continuity opportunities, as well.
-Amid potentially chaotic conditions, the same functionality used to collect risk assessments can help gather crucial information for the recovery process, “such as reopen dates, estimates related to inventory loss and physical damage, clean-up expenses, and potential payroll exposure.”
+Amid potentially chaotic conditions, the same functionality used to collect risk assessments can help gather crucial information for the recovery process, such as reopen dates, estimates related to inventory loss and physical damage, clean-up expenses, and potential payroll exposure.
 This data can inform where resources are most needed and which parties must get to work first.

-Employees in affected areas can upload photos to the Origami Risk portal and add comments that will help provide clarity on next steps, too.
+Employees in affected areas can upload photos to an Origami Risk portal and add comments that will help provide clarity on next steps, too.
 Origami Risk’s sketch technology allows for adding key annotations to images and diagrams, providing better data to decision makers, which yields more educated plans of action for recovery.
 In the event of a power outage, this technology is available on mobile devices.

 Such was the case for Compass Group USA, whose risk management team collected business interruption and property damage details in the wake of Hurricanes Harvey and Irma.
 The storms displaced employees and rendered many facilities non-operational.
 By using Origami Risk’s mobile forms, however, communication remained strong and the data kept rolling in, which ultimately made for a more coordinated recovery effort.